Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Caught mid-change

-Find something that hasn't finished becoming what it's going to be.
-A bud that hasn't opened.
+Find something that has not finished becoming what it is going to be.
+A bud that has not opened.
 A building half-demolished.
 A face mid-expression.
-The incompleteness is the whole point — fight every instinct to wait for it to resolve and shoot it as-is.

 Threshold

-Doorways, shorelines, the edge of a shadow, the moment before someone walks through a door.
 A threshold implies both sides at once, and your job is to put that tension in the frame.

 Neither here nor there